Gabao-Farias/useful-content/deploying-a-react-app-using-firebase/deploying-a-react-app-using-firebase.md

 <div align="center">
   <img width=300px src="./react-native-firebase-1.svg" />
-  <h1>Automating the deploy of a React App Using Firebase and Github Actions</h1>
+  <h1>Automating the Deploy of a React App Using Firebase and Github Actions</h1>
 </div>

 ## Step-by-step